Ssantosh12/Striver-CP-Sheet/README.md

-# Competitive-Programming-Standard-Problems
+# Striver's CP Sheet Problems
-This project contains the solutions of some standard competitive programming problems and the algorithms to tackle those problems.
+This repository contains the solutions of some standard topic wise competitive programming problems chosen from striver.